Our frequently asked questions

 I saw a pair of frames I like on your website; are they available in-store?

-You can see the frames we have in-store in our online catalogue.
-The catalogue is updated often so the frames you like should be available.
+You can see the sunglasses and eyeglasses we have in-store in our online catalogue.
+The catalogue is often updated so the frames you like should be available.

 Would I be able to order a specific model in a different colour?